Fairview Hot Springs

 Fairview Hot Springs was a resort hotel in Fairview, California, United States (present-day Costa Mesa, Orange County, California) from about 1887 to about 1918.
 The source of the water that constituted the "hot springs" was actually a well that yielded a combination of heated artesian water and natural gas.
-The Fairview Hot Springs was known for its mudbaths, but the Fairview development was already languishing, when—due to either financial failure generally, or the 1918 San Jacinto earthquake specifically—the resort hotel closed its doors for good around 1918.
+The Fairview Hot Springs was known for its mud baths, but the Fairview development was already languishing when—due to either financial failure generally, or the 1918 San Jacinto earthquake specifically—the resort hotel closed its doors for good around 1918.

 History

 According to a history published in 1937, the Fairview Development Company was organized in 1887, just as the railroad was coming through.
 In addition to a rail connection, a street grid, and house lots, the developers sought to exploit the area's below-ground water and gas resources.
 An undated handbill printed by the developers of Fairview promised potential customers that "a natural gas well is flowing on land adjoining the town, and arrangements are now being made to light the town with natural gas" and trumpeted "a magnificent three-story hotel now contracted!"
 According to the 1937 history, "The method of harnessing the natural gas supplied by the mineral springs was interesting if not original.
 A cover resembling a huge wash tub was inverted over the water tank and held down with chains.
 Pipes led from this curious gas tank to the bath house which really was heated and lighted with the gas.
 It was never installed in the other buildings, as the end of the boom came too soon."